 Prompt Options 2017 Analytical Literary Essay OMM

-The author uses setting (both time and place) to enhance the mood of loneliness.
+- The author uses the setting (both time and place) to enhance the mood of loneliness.
 Prove this.

 - Curley’s wife appears only three times in the novel.
 Explain the purpose of her character in the novel, what she reveals about herself, and which appearance of hers is the most telling of her character.